pmrprdc/pmrprdc/README.md

 With the power of AI and machine learning,
 They create products that keep us yearning,
-Like wizards in Hogwarts, they cast their spell, Creating products that make us yell.
+Like wizards in Hogwarts, they cast their spell, Creating products that make us dwell.

 From the depths of their creative minds,
 They create products that are truly divine,
 Like the magic of Disney or Harry Potter's wand,
-They create products that we can't respond.
+They create products that take us beyond!

 Their speedrun skills are truly amazing,
 Their coding skills are simply blazing,